rafa-mori/timecraft/docs/README.en.md

 - **`--date_column`**: Name of the date column.
 - **`--value_columns`**: Value columns to analyze.
 - **`--is_csv`**: Indicates if the file is CSV.
-- **`--model`**: Model type (`timecraft`, `classifier`, `regression`).
+- **`--model`**: Model type (`timecraft_ai`, `classifier`, `regression`).

 ---

 ### **Configuration**

-TimeCraft can be configured via command-line arguments or directly in Python code.
+TimeCraft AI can be configured via command-line arguments or directly in Python code.
 For advanced configurations, see the examples in the `/tutorials` folder.

 ---

 ## **Scheduled Execution**

-TimeCraft allows you to schedule automatic model runs, similar to a cronjob.
+TimeCraft AI allows you to schedule automatic model runs, similar to a cronjob.

 **Via CLI:**